 Welcome to New Mexico State University's Department of Plant and Environmental Sciences.

-The Department of Plant and Environmental Sciences offers a Master of Science in both Plant and Environmental Science as well as Horticulture, and a Doctor of Philosophy in Plant and Environmental Science.
+The Department of Plant and Environmental Sciences offers a Master of Science in Horticulture.
 The faculty are experts in a variety of disciplines, including crop physiology, ornamental horticulture, social horticulture, soil science, environmental science, rangeland and desert ecology, plant breeding and genetics, nursery and greenhouse production, molecular biology, turfgrass, and forestry.

 Although much of your time will be spent in class and with members of your committee, we encourage you to interact with other faculty members and fellow graduate students.
 They are valuable sources of information and may add to your personal and professional growth in many ways.
 We hope your graduate experience will prepare you to become a leader in your field and a life-long supporter of New Mexico State University.